All About Swollen Eyelids and Eyelid Bump »

 - Irritations in the eyelids due to cosmetics

 The puffy eyelid heals on its own without any treatment.
-Swollen eyelids and eyelid bump, however, require medical attention to treat effectively.
+Swollen eyelids and eyelid bumps, however, require medical attention to treat effectively.
 Knowing the difference between these two conditions helps to seek medical attention and safely manage the causes of these ocular disorders.

 Symptoms of swollen eyelids and Eyelid Bump